sveltejs/v2.svelte.dev/content/guide/03-scoped-styles.md

 Svelte will identify and remove styles that are not being used in your app.
 It will also emit a warning so that you can remove them from the source.

 For rules *not* to be removed, they must apply to the component's markup.
-As Svelte is concerned `.active` is unused in the following code and should be removed:
+As far as Svelte is concerned `.active` is unused in the following code and should be removed:

 ```html
 <!-- { repl: false } -->